Modified Dietz method: Example

 so the modified Dietz return is:

 The (unannualized) internal rate of return in this example is 125%:

 so in this case, the modified Dietz return is noticeably less than the unannualized IRR.
-This divergence between the modified Dietz return and the unannualized internal rate of return is due to a significant flow within the period, and the fact that the returns are large.
+This divergence between the modified Dietz return and the unannualized internal rate of return is due to a significant flow within the period, together with the fact that the returns are large.
+If there are no flows, there is no difference between the modified Dietz return, the unannualized IRR, or any other method of calculating the holding period return.
+If the flows are small, or if the returns themselves are small, then the difference between the modified Dietz return and the unannualized internal rate of return is small.